Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

-- Academic Compensatory Skills: I explained that lightning is a form of static electricity that is visible.
+- Academic Compensatory Skills: I explained lightning is a form of visible static electricity during storms.
 Sparks from electric wires, which indicate danger, can be seen as well.
 We discussed insulating materials and safety when dealing with electricity.

 - Career exploration: We talked about the job of electricians and the ways they stay safe when repairing power lines, such as wearing heavy rubber gloves.
 One student nodded, expressing their understanding as to why trucks from the power company came around after blackouts.
 He didn’t realize the electricians were performing their duties.

-- Independent living: I encouraged my students to purchase electronic gadgets that are energy efficient to save money.
+- Independent living: I encouraged my students to purchase energy efficient electronic gadgets to save money.

 Activity 1: The Human Circuit

 I explained: “A circuit is a path electricity follows.
 Electricity comes from power plants to buildings.
 Electric power is distributed by a device called a circuit breaker to the wiring in the outlets in buildings.
 Closed circuits allow electricity to move in a loop, powering certain machines.
 An open circuit means the opposite.
 For example, a light switch closes and opens a circuit.”

 I demonstrated by walking to each student, showing them my outstretched arms with a rope, indicating a broken, or open, circuit.
 I brought my hands together, forming a circle, illustrating a closed, or complete, circuit.
 I said, “Now, let’s put this knowledge to use in a fun way.”